• Skip to primary navigation

 Cajun Seasoning

-Cajun Seasoning is a fantastic herb and spice blend to keep on hand for quick and easy dinners.
-Use as much or as little as you'd like to add hot Cajun flavor to your next meal.
-Great for adding flavor to chicken, seafood, pasta, sauces, and veggies.
+Cajun seasoning is a fantastic herb and spice blend to keep on hand for quick and easy dinners.
+Use as much or as little as you'd like to add warm Cajun flavor to your next dish of chicken, seafood, or veggies.

 Servings: 24 servings